opendp/opendp/docs/source/user/transformations.rst

 .. note::
-  If you pass information collected directly from the dataset into constructors, the privacy budget will be underestimated.
+  If you pass information collected directly from the dataset into constructors, the differential privacy guarantees may be compromised.
   Constructor arguments should be either:

   * Public information, like information from a codebook or prior domain expertise